 Innovation was seen as a multistage process requiring specific activities and individual behaviors at each stage.
 Individuals can expect to engage in any combination of these behaviors simultaneously because innovation is defined by discontinuous behaviors rather than discrete, sequential processes(Scott & Bruce, 1994).
-Thus, there is a relatively recent stream of research on individual innovation that focuses on proactive behaviors of individuals, i.e., taking self-initiated and future-oriented actions to modify and enhance one's position(Parker et al., 2006).
+Thus, there is a relatively recent stream of research on individual innovation that focuses on proactive behaviors of individuals(Parker et al., 2006).
 Examples of such behaviors include proactive work behavior, taking charge, voice, and innovative work behavior (Crant, 2000; Janssen, 2000; LePine & Van Dyne, 1998; Morrison & Phelps, 1999).